 Understanding your customers is imperative to the success of any business.
 By thoroughly analysing your target market and profiling ideal consumers, you can equip yourself with the means to optimise your business plan, go-to-market strategy, and overall marketing plan, and to capture the attention and spending power of your identified target audience.

 Fortunately, there is a simple process that you may follow to build an accurate customer profile.
 This will detail the consumers that benefit most from the product or service portfolio, and offer your company the most value in return.
-Information such as buyer demographics, socioeconomic status, education, purchasing habits and location must be determined.
+Information such as buyer demographics, socioeconomic status, education, purchasing habits and location must be determined, and then processed into a persona that represents your ideal customer.

 Begin your profiling journey by defining your business' target audience.
 Ask yourself, who does your organisation aim to appeal to the most?